a-p-jo/filecopy/README.md

 NOTES :

 _If this destination file does not exist, it is created.
-If it does, it is OVERWRITTEN !_
+If it preexists, it is OVERWRITTEN !_

 _BCP will treat arguments *exactly* in the order specified above.
 Do NOT mix it up !_